 Tennis Elbow Pain and Shoulder Weakness

-Tennis elbow, also known as lateral epicondylitis, is a common tendon disorder which occurs in both tennis players and the general population.¬† These individualls describe pain on the outside of the elbow aggravated by gripping or lifting activities.¬† Local treatment to the elbow is often unsuccessful or leads to only temporary improvements.¬† Common treatments which often produce minimal lasting benefits include medications, injections, braces, ultrasound, laser, or electrical stimulation.¬† Often, muscle weakness at the elbow and neighboring regions of the body are contributing to the onset and persistence of elbow pain.¬† Research suggests there is an association between posture and shoulder muscle weakness in those with tennis elbow.
+Tennis elbow, also known as lateral epicondylitis, is a common tendon disorder which occurs in both tennis players and the general population.¬† These individuals describe pain on the outside of the elbow aggravated by gripping or lifting activities.¬† Local treatment to the elbow is often unsuccessful or leads to only temporary improvements.¬† Common treatments that often produce minimal lasting benefits include medications, injections, braces, ultrasound, laser, or electrical stimulation.¬† Often, muscle weakness at the elbow and neighboring regions of the body are contributing to the onset and persistence of elbow pain.¬† Research suggests there is an association between posture and shoulder muscle weakness in those with tennis elbow.

-Recent research shows a link between tennis elbow and muscle strength of the serratus anterior, lower trapezius, and middle trapezius. ¬†Poor scapular muscle and rotator cuff strength is linked to tennis elbow in both non-athletes and athletes (i.e., tennis players). ¬†These muscles are important for orienting and positioning the shoulder blade during functional activities involving the arm.¬† Poor strength or endurance of these muscles can result in overload to the elbow and wrist muscles.¬† Strengthening the scapular stabilizers is an important part of rehabilitation for patients with tennis elbow.¬†¬† Targeting the middle and lower trapezius muscles using dumbbells lying in the prone position is an excellent starting point.
+Recent research shows a link between tennis elbow and muscle strength of the serratus anterior, lower trapezius, and middle trapezius. ¬†Poor scapular muscle and rotator cuff strength are linked to tennis elbow in both non-athletes and athletes (i.e., tennis players). ¬†These muscles are important for orienting and positioning the shoulder blade during functional activities involving the arm.¬† Poor strength or endurance of these muscles can result in overload to the elbow and wrist muscles.¬† Strengthening the scapular stabilizers is an important part of rehabilitation for patients with tennis elbow.¬†¬† Targeting the middle and lower trapezius muscles using dumbbells lying in the prone position is an excellent starting point.

 Baseball Players with Poor Posture & Shoulder Weakness are at an Increased Risk for Elbow Injury

-Youth baseball players, ages 6 to 12, with a flexed or rounded upper back are 2.5 times more likely to sustain an elbow injury.¬† Exercises which restore mobility in the thoracic spine and strengthen the muscles of the shoulder blade are important to address these problems.¬† Loss of mobility in the thoracic spine from a rounded back position will limit a baseball player‚Äôs ability to achieve the late cocking phase of throwing.¬† Often, these athletes will compensate at the shoulder and elbow in order to achieve the cocked position.¬† Over time, the increased forces at the elbow will over stress the soft tissue and bony structures leading to injury and pain.
+Youth baseball players, ages 6 to 12, with a flexed or rounded upper back are 2.5 times more likely to sustain an elbow injury.¬† Exercises that restore mobility in the thoracic spine and strengthen the muscles of the shoulder blade are important to address these problems.¬† Loss of mobility in the thoracic spine from a rounded back position will limit a baseball player‚Äôs ability to achieve the late cocking phase of throwing.¬† Often, these athletes will compensate at the shoulder and elbow in order to achieve the cocked position.¬† Over time, the increased forces at the elbow will overstress the soft tissue and bony structures leading to injury and pain.

 Scapular muscle and rotator cuff weakness is associated with throwing-related elbow and shoulder pain in youth baseball players.¬† Also, baseball players with ulnar collateral ligament injuries show decreased strength of the infraspinatus and subscapularis.¬†¬† Similarly, weakness of the supraspinatus muscle is linked to serious arm injury in high school baseball players. ¬†These rotator cuff muscles stabilize the shoulder joint during throwing.¬† Weakness at the shoulder will increase stress further down the chain at the elbow.¬† Baseball players should be performing regular arm care exercises which target the scapula and rotator cuff muscles.¬† Examples of these exercises include shoulder external rotation and diagonal patterns with a band or dumbbell.